Functions

 f(x) * f(x)

-We can pass add42 to this method
+We can define a function add42, and pass it to this method

 squareF(0, add42)